 What are the next steps?

-You will be invited to meet the tutor.
+You will meet with a member of the course team.
 Please bring evidence of your relevant qualifications or contactable references and work history.

 Study Aims